lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

     For Zsh, you should open the `~/.zshrc` file.

-- Add the following line at the end of the file:
+- Add the following line at the end of the file and save the file:

     ```bash
     export OPENAI_API_KEY="your_api_key_here"
     ```

-- Save the file and exit the editor.

-- To apply the changes, run:
+- To apply the changes straight away, run:

     ```bash
     source ~/.bashrc   # or source ~/.bash_profile for MacOS users or source ~/.zshrc for Zsh